-Sticky Password Supports National CyberSecurity Awareness MonthPosted by Oct.09, 2013 in Events, News and Commentary
+Sticky Password Supports National CyberSecurity Awareness MonthPosted by Sticky Password Oct.09, 2013 in News

 October is the month of Halloween events, Oktoberfest – the world’s largest beer festival in the world, but also it is a National CyberSecurity Awareness Month and we are proud to support this program and to help make the Internet safer and more secure for everyone by offering solutions to password related problems.

 We’ll support this event also on our social media profiles to spread the word even further and you can do that too, by providing a security tip and hashtag #NCSAM

 Here are some security and privacy tips while using public computers & Wi-Fi tip sheet: